-The insurance regulator sets the price for motor TP policies every year (revised premium rates are shown in Table 1) while the motor OD premium rate is set by insurers based on actuarial analysis.
+The insurance regulator sets the price for motor TP policies every year while the motor OD premium rate is set by insurers based on actuarial analysis.

 “The premium for the OD component needs to be worked out taking into consideration inflation on labour and spare parts over the future policy period.
 The industry needs to gather more data points and decide on the pricing approach,” said Rakesh Jain, Executive Director and Chief Executive Officer at Reliance General Insurance Company.